LET THE PRACTICE KNOW YOUR VIEWS - PRACTICE COMPLAINTS PROCEDURE

 WHAT WE WILL DO:

-Acknowledge your complaint within three working days and aim to have looked into your complaint within ten working days of the date you raised it with us.
+Acknowledge your complaint within three working days and aim to have looked into your complaint within Twenty eight working days of the date you raised it with us.

 The practice will arrange a meeting with you to discuss the complaint, to agree with you how the complaint is going to be investigated and the time scale for this to be completed.